-Previously, we have covered the topic of keto for PCOS (polycystic ovary syndrome), and indeed, that’s a condition which affects a lot of women – according to different diagnostic criteria, between 5% and 16% of women are affected, while 50% of the cases remain undiagnosed (1).
+Previously, we have covered the topic of keto for PCOS (polycystic ovary syndrome), and indeed, that’s a condition that affects a lot of women.
+According to different diagnostic criteria, between 5% and 16% of women are affected, while 50% of the cases remain undiagnosed (1).

 PCOS directly affects female fertility, and makes getting pregnant and having a healthy pregnancy with no complications much more difficult.

 Keto has been shown to have a very positive effect on PCOS, helping many women manage their symptoms better and enjoy an overall better quality of life, by lowering weight, fasting insulin, and reducing their free testosterone levels (2).